ncjaz/datalens/src/review_and_plan/project_db_and_persistence.md

 - Raw SQL is an escape hatch, not the default.
 - The callable passed to `execute_*` runs on the DB executor thread; it must not touch Qt widgets or UI state.
 - For plugin-owned rows in core-owned tables, prefer a plugin-scoped wrapper (`PluginDb`) so plugins cannot accidentally write another plugin's rows.
+- The plugin runtime passes `PluginDb` as `PluginProjectContext.db` so most plugins never need to pass `plugin_id` explicitly.

 ### Objective C: clear lifecycle + gating